pagarevijayy/vijay-pagare-blog/content/_index.md

 I’m a developer and writer.

-This is my little corner of the internet.
+This is my little corner of the internet, you can call it a digital home.
 Here, I share my thoughts, insights, and learnings; along with a few side projects.

-While I update this page, you might wanna visit my [about section](/about)
+While I update this page, you might wanna checkout my [about section](/about)

-BTW, I often write and wonder about tech, web dev, personal fitness, lifestyle, and spirituality.
+I often write and wonder about tech, web dev, personal fitness, lifestyle, and spirituality.

 <p class="text-secondary"> This page is still being written...</p>